Unifying and empowering the Christian community and people of good will to meet the spiritual, physical and material needs of people in Tampa Bay!

-Somebody Cares Tampa Bay (SCTB) is a network of independent, community-based non-profit agencies providing outreach support to Tampa Bay Ministries that assist individuals and families in financial need.
+Somebody Cares Tampa Bay (SCTB) is a network of independent, community-based non-profit agencies providing outreach support to Tampa Bay organizations that assist individuals and families in financial need.
 SCTB works in concert with local ministries to provide the basic necessities of life and to educate and develop healthy, self-sustaining communities, families and individuals.

 Daniel Bernard, Founder and President of Somebody Cares Tampa Bay, believes it is God's desire that the residents of Tampa Bay see a demonstration, not merely a presentation, of God's love for them.
 As churches, ministries, and businesses work in unity to bring the necessities of life to the underprivileged, the love of God is expressed.
 Practically, we can do much more together than we can do apart.